 The Ordinary General Meeting of Shareholders of 2024 held on 22 March approved the re-election of María Verónica Fisas (independent director) as a member of the Board of Directors.
-And, following the Ordinary General Meeting, the Board of Directors agreed to re-appoint Ms Fisas as a member of the Risk Committee.
+And, following the Ordinary General Meeting, the Board of Directors agreed to re-appoint Ms Fisas as a vocal of the Risks Committee.